 Hey, I’ll level with you.
 I don’t like Sonic.
 I own two Sonic shirts and one Sonic mug.
 But I don’t like the games.
 I’m sorry.
 But if I did like the games, this would be the one I like most.
 It improves on the first game in almost every way and has a vital part in the history of Sega.
 If you like Sonic and haven’t played it, it’s a pretty important retro game, so you probably should.

 The best games ever are often just the first games to get something right.
 A working camera in a 3D space has been a struggle for game developers forever, and many modern games still have wonky cameras.
 But what Super Mario 64 did was a bit of a miracle.
 It transformed Mario’s magic into a 3D world without breaking it, all while having good enough camera control.
 It’s not perfect, but it was groundbreaking.
 Check out our Super Mario 3D All-Stars review to see if the retro games collection is worth it.

 Pac-Man is pretty amazing.
-Anyone who’s played it knows, but people who haven’t may not realise just how engaging it still is to this day.
+Anyone who’s played it knows, but people who haven’t may not realize just how engaging it still is to this day.
 It’s legendary, with a character based on a pizza with a slice taken out, its design eschewing the mainstream trends of the time, and the sensation it caused still being talked about today.
 Games have come a long way since Pac-Man, apparently, but I’ve played more Pac-Man than Cyberpunk, so…